Unveiling the Mysteries: Exploring Postmortem Artefacts in Forensic Medicine

 — Interment and exhumation Artefacts:

-— In bodies which have been buried, fungus growth is usually seen at body orifices, eyes and at the sites of open injuries.
+— In those that have been buried, fungus growth is observed at the orifice of the eyes and sites of open injuries.

 DURING AUTOPSY